strefler/project_interfaces/README.md

 The workflow to generate AR6-compatible output is as follows:

-- if you want to store metadata with your mapping, create a *template*.
+- the variable mappings are stored together with metadata in a *template*.
 You can, e.g., copy the `ar6/shape-template.csv` and adjust it to your needs.
 - from the template you generate a *mappingfile*.